RobertTalbert/calculus/assessments/aep/aep1.md

 ## Getting Help

-Please note that according to the syllabus, for AEP's **"no interactions at all with another person or with unauthorized sources on the internet is allowed."** Violations of this rule include *any* consultation with other students or former students; using work from another student or former student; submitting the problem set to an online help site such as Chegg or Coursehero; or asking for help in an online forum.
+Please note that according to the syllabus, for AEP's **"no interactions at all with another person or with unauthorized sources on the internet is allowed."** Violations of this rule include *any* consultation with other students or former students, including Math Center tutors; using work from another student or former student; submitting the problem set to an online help site such as Chegg or Coursehero; or asking for help in an online forum.
 All such violations will be treated as academic dishonesty and will result in a grade of "N" and being banned from revising the work.

-You **may** ask me (Talbert) for help on this assignment in the form of specific mathematical or technical questions.
+You **may** ask me (Talbert) for help on this assignment in the form of **specific mathematical or technical questions**.
 If I cannot answer a question because it would give too much away, I'll tell you so. **However please note: I will not "look over your work" before you submit it to give you feedback on the overall submission**; the expectations are clearly laid out above, so just follow those directions and submit your best work, and you'll be allowed to revise it if needed.

-You can ask technology related questions to anyone at any time
+**You can ask technology related questions to anyone at any time**.
+For example if you need help with Desmos, or with figuring out how to type up your work, there are no restrictions on that.
+I recommend the `#tech` channel on Campuswire so that you'll reach a large audience.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzU5NTMyNzNdfQ==
+eyJoaXN0b3J5IjpbLTU1NjA3ODg1OF19
 -->